What is a bareboat yacht charter?

 Thanks to its indented coast, there are over 1000 islands, islets, rocks, and bays on the Adriatic.
 Most of the islands are not permanently populated during the year.
 Croatia’s Adriatic archipelago consists of three main regions, northern, central, and southern Adriatic.
-The North Adriatic is Istria and Kvarner, the Middle Adriatic is north and central Dalmatia (Zadar, Šibenik, Split), and the southern Adriatic is south Dalmatia (Dubrovnik).
+The North Adriatic is Istria and Kvarner, the Middle Adriatic is north and central Dalmatia (Zadar, Šibenik, Split), and the South Adriatic is south Dalmatia (Dubrovnik).

 The mild and pleasant Mediterranean climate’s influence makes sailing in Croatia and the Adriatic possible throughout the year.
-Charter season is running from April to November.
+Bareboat yacht Charter season is running from April to November.
 Bareboat sailing is also possible outside this period, noting that most of the vessels are under maintenance and service during the winter.
 Out of charter season, most of the islands’ facilities, like marinas and restaurants, are closed, but you can berth in the city ports.

 The skipper must possess sailing and navigational experience adequate to the boat size and tonnage to charter a bareboat sailing yacht, catamaran, or motorboat in Croatia.
 Besides experience, it is necessary to have a skipper qualification/license.

 When chartering a bareboat yacht, you take full responsibility as a skipper for yourself, your crew, and the boat.
-Before sailing, we recommend planning the sailing itinerary according to the weather forecast and making the food provision.
+Before sailing out, we recommend planning the sailing itinerary according to the weather forecast and making the food provision.
 There are markets and shops on all of the inhabited islands in Croatia.
 Therefore, it is unnecessary to buy groceries in advance for the whole week, for the first two or three days is advisable.

 Get inspired for your next bareboat yacht charter in Croatia with our sailing route suggestions.